drjoschua/nr-litteratur/UU-ASS.md

 [__Bruun & Stage (2012)__](#bruun-stage-2012-the-effect-of-task-assignments-and-instruction-types-on-remote-asynchronous-usability-testing) did something.
 [__Power et al. (2011)__](#power-et-al-2011-remote-evaluation-of-wcag-20-techniques-by-web-users-with-visual-disabilities) propose a lightweight, flexible and remote methodology using a text website and questionnaires to assess implementation techniques for WCAG Success Criterion that they demonstrate on the Success Criterion 2.4.4.
 The results suggest that only an explanation in plain text within an anchor element fulfills the criterion almost 100% of the time, although other techniques can reach high compliance as well.
-[__Power et al. (2009)__](#power-et-al-2009-a-framework-for-remote-user-evaluation-of-accessibility-and-usability-of-websites) defines requirements and architectur of an automated online tool to help with the design, deployment and analysis of evaluations with participants that have some sort of impairment.
+[__Power et al. (2009)__](#power-et-al-2009-a-framework-for-remote-user-evaluation-of-accessibility-and-usability-of-websites) define a framework containing requirements and architecture of an automated online tool to help with the design, deployment and analysis of evaluations with participants that have some sort of impairment.
 [__Bruun et al. (2009)__](#bruun-et-al-2009-let-your-users-do-the-testing-a-comparison-of-three-remote-asynchronous-usability-testing-methods) compared three remote asynchronous usability testing methods (user-reported critical incidents, forum-based online reporting and discussion, diary-based longitudinal user reporting) with conventional laboratory-based thinking aloud testing as benchmark.
 They found out that the remote methods found significantly less issues (with the diary performing at 50% for some of the issue types), at the same time as they require significantly less time.
 [__Petrie et al. (2006)__](#petrie-et-al-2006-remote-usability-evaluations-with-disabled-people) conducted two case studies (one formative, one summative) for asynchronous remote assessment methods and compared the results to local evaluation.